openstreetmap/owg-website/2025/02/15/post-mortem.md

 This outage emphasised the importance of robust network redundancy and vendor reliability.
 By investing in multiple ISPs, improving monitoring and alerting, and refining both backup and communication procedures, OpenStreetMap can continue to provide a highly available service to our global community.
 The outlined action items will help to address the weaknesses exposed by this incident and strengthen OpenStreetMap.org against similar disruptions in the future.

-## 9. Thank you to all those that helped
+## 9. Thank you

+Thank you to all those that helped.
 We very generously received support and assistance from many people around the world.

 - Equinix Team: Thank you for your help getting the new connection provisioned and installed quickly.
 - Operations Team: Thank you to Tom, Paul, Guillaume and others who helped recover from the outage.